Computational discovery of cathode materials for rechargeable aqueous zinc-ion batteries: Introduction

-In this study, more than 2000 previously synthesized oxide, chalcogenide, \ac{PBA}, and polyanion materials available in open databases were screened for the identification of novel cathode materials for \acp{RAZIB}.
-The structural feasibility for \ce{Zn^{2+}} (de)intercalation was evaluated for each material through the calculation of the available \ce{Zn^{2+}} percolation paths in the crystal structure.
-Electrochemically stable materials for continuous operation as cathodes in an aqueous environment were identified through the calculation of the electrochemical decomposition energy in the \ac{RAZIB} operation potential and pH window from computationally-obtained Pourbaix diagrams.
+In this study, more than 2000 previously synthesized oxide, chalcogenide, \ac{PBA}, and polyanion materials with structural data reported in open databases were screened for the identification of novel cathode materials for \acp{RAZIB}.
+The structural availability for \ce{Zn^{2+}} (de)intercalation was evaluated for each material through the calculation of the available \ce{Zn^{2+}} percolation paths in the crystal structure.
+Electrochemically stable materials for continuous operation as cathodes in an aqueous environment were identified through the calculation of the electrochemical decomposition energy in the \ac{RAZIB} cathode potential and pH window from computationally-obtained Pourbaix diagrams.
 The redox-active metal centres oxidation states before and after the \ce{Zn^{2+}} (de)intercalation were also examined with respect to their experimentally determined oxidation states in order to verify the chemical viability of the proposed material operation as a cathode.
-Overall, 131 materials were identified with having viable crystal structure, electrochemical stability and chemical environment for operation as cathode for \ac{RAZIB}, for which the \acl{EZn} was calculated through molecular dynamic simulations.
-The transition metal oxidation state in the cathode material and the \ce{Zn^{2+}} coordination environment after intercalation were revealed as the main parameters governing the calculated magnitude of \acl{EZn}, which provided significant insight for the development of cathode materials with high battery cycling potentials.
-Finally, 10 materials (\textit{e.g.}, $\alpha$-\ce{FePO4}, $\beta$-\ce{FePO4}, \ce{MnBePO5}, and \ce{SrV2O6}) were proposed for experimental investigation for the first time due to their higher operation potential, electrochemical stability in aqueous media, gravimetric capacity and/or energy density.
+Overall, 131 materials were identified with having viable crystal structure, electrochemical stability and chemical environment for operation as active materials in the cathode of \acp{RAZIB}, for which the \acl{EZn} was calculated through molecular dynamic simulations.
+The oxidation state of the cathode transition metal prior to \ce{Zn^{2+}} intercalation and the \ce{Zn^{2+}} coordination environment after intercalation were revealed as the main parameters governing the calculated magnitude of the reversible \acl{EZn}, which provided significant insight for the development of cathode materials with high battery cycling potentials.
+Finally, 12 materials (\textit{e.g.}, \ce{CaFe5P5O22}, \ce{MnBePO5}, $\alpha$-\ce{FePO4}, $\beta$-\ce{FePO4}, and \ce{SrV2O6}) were then proposed for experimental investigation for the first time due to their higher operation potential, electrochemical stability in aqueous media, gravimetric capacity and/or energy density.
+The electrochemical response from \ac{CV} for a \ac{RAZIB} with $\alpha$-\ce{FePO4} was determined to match previous report for a \ac{RAZIB} cell with amorphous \ce{FePO4} cathode \cite{Mathew_NPGAM_6_2014}, indicating promising Faradaic response in $\alpha$-\ce{FePO4} during cycling.
+However, the $\alpha$-\ce{FePO4} cathode sample showed minimal charge storage capability during \ac{GCD} experiments, demonstrating the necessity for further cathode optimization to achieve the full performance potential during battery cycling, with possible strategies being then discussed.
 The results presented in this work directly support current research efforts towards \ac{RAZIB} commercialization by proposing multiple experimentally synthesizable next-generation cathode materials with promising battery operation metrics.